-For lubrication and out-of-adjustment issues, refer to Section 8 - Maintenance.
+For lubrication and out-of-adjustment issues, see Main Door Care on page 8-16.

 When towing, the door lock and dead bolt must be secured.
 If it is not locked, the constant vibration of travel may cause the door to open resulting in possible damage.